ron2015schmitt/Mathematiques-old/doc/about/README.md

 The goal of the Mathématiques project is to provide a _library_ for
 * numerical computation
-* computation sciences
+* computational sciences
 * engineering simulations
 * computer graphics

 that is
 * user friendly
-* feature rich
+* function and feature rich
 * flexible

 has
 * simple compact syntax
+* looks more like math than code

 with
 * easy-to-use output functions that produce clearly formatted results in color, including type information
 * debug modes for bounds and dimension checking
 * production mode that runs as fast as possible, without any checking
+* CI/CT workflow using Docker and github actions

 producing executables that are
 * fast